phetsims/qa/documentation/qa-book.md

 * To test this wrapper, make sure instrumented characteristics can be modified and make sure characteristics that haven’t been instrumented can’t be modified.
 * Make sure the UI functions as expected.
-* Note that a certain subset of PhET-iO elements are "PhET-iO Featured" and the studio tree can be filtered to show only these elements.
+* Note that a certain subset of PhET-iO Elements are "PhET-iO Featured" and the studio tree can be filtered to show only these elements.
 * Test the **autoselect features** by hovering over instrumented elements while holding the appropriate button: